voyagermesh/voyager/docs/guides/ingress/security/oauth-github.md

 > New to Voyager?
 Please start [here](/docs/concepts/overview.md).

-# OAuth2 Authentication Using Google
+# OAuth2 Authentication Using Github

-This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using Google as auth provider.
+This example will demonstrate how to configure external authentication in both TLS and non-TLS mode using Github as auth provider.

-## Example using Google (no TLS)
+## Example using Github (no TLS)

-First configure google auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#google-auth-provider) and generate client-id and client-secret.
+First configure github auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#github-auth-provider) and generate client-id and client-secret.

+Set `Authorization callback URL` to `http://<host:port>/oauth2/callback`.
-In this example `Authorized JavaScript origins` is set to `http://voyager.appscode.ninja` and `Authorized redirect URIs` is set to `http://voyager.appscode.ninja/oauth2/callback`.
+In this example it is set to `http://voyager.appscode.ninja`.

 Now deploy and expose a test server: